 How blood flow works

 Blood enters the heart through two large veins, the inferior and superior vena cava, emptying into the right atrium.
 It flows from the right atrium through the tricuspid valve into the right ventricle.
-The blood then leaves the right ventricle and heart through the pulmonic valve and flows into the pulmonary artery and to the lungs.
+The right ventricle pumps blood to the pulmonic valve, and the blood flows into the pulmonary artery and to the lungs.
 Oxygenated blood returns from the lungs to the heart via the pulmonary vein into the left atrium.
 From the left atrium, blood flows through the mitral valve to the left ventricle.
 From the left ventricle blood leaves the heart through the aortic valve and flows into the aorta and to the body.

 The heart muscle needs its own supply of oxygen and nutrients to pump properly.
 Although its chambers are full of blood, the heart receives no nourishment from this blood.
 The heart receives its own supply of blood through a network of arteries of the body known as the coronary arteries.